hathora/builder/README.md

 From this specification, rtag automatically generates the following:
 - server side method stubs that set up the entire server code structure and just need to be filled in with the application's business logic
-- clients for frontends to use to communicate with the rtag server in a typesafe manner
+- clients for frontends to communicate with the rtag server in a typesafe manner
 - a web-based debug application that allows for testing backend logic right away without writing any frontend code

 ## Installation